2025 QS ESG

 Does your institution have a dedicated staff member or team whose sole responsibility is to advance sustainable development at the institution?
 If so, please provide evidence.

-I. External Sustainability Achievements
+(1) International Sustainability Achievements

-II.
-Internal Sustainable Governance
+(2) University Sustainable Governance

-III.
-Campus Sustainability Initiatives
+(3) Campus Sustainability Action

 Does your organisation support and facilitate a holistic ethical organisational culture?